 January 14, 1980, NRC issued IE Bulletin 79-01B and the DOR Guidelines as Enclosure 4 to the bulletin.
 This bulletin expanded the scope of IE Bulletin 79-01 and requested additional information on EQ of safety-related electrical equipment.
 The Bulletin stated that the staff would review the licensee’s submittals using the criteria contained in the DOR Guidelines.

-May 23, 1980, the NRC Commission by its Memorandum and Order CLI-80-21, directed the staff to proceed with a rulemaking on environmental qualificationof safety-related equipment and to address the question of backfit.
-The commission also directed that the DOR Guidelines and NUREG-0588 form the basis for the requirements licensees and applicants must meet until the rulemaking has been completed.
+May 23, 1980, the NRC Commission by its Memorandum and Order CLI-80-21, directed the staff to proceed with a rulemaking on environmental qualification (EQ) of safety-related equipment and to address the question of backfit.
+The commission also directed that the DOR Guidelines and NUREG-0588 (for comment version) form the basis for the requirements licensees and applicants must meet until the rulemaking has been completed.

 January 7, 1982, the NRC Commissioners approved the issuance of the proposed EQ rule.